OM5 fiber is previously known as wideband multimode fiber or WB MMF.

 - TIA has specified Lime Green as the official cable jacket color for OM5.

 - OM5 EMB values are specified at both 850 and 953 nm.

 - There are no transmission standards that specify OM5.
 Transmission standards typically include only one multimode fiber variant that is selected based on economic, commercial, and technical criteria.
 Parallel transmission is the default multimode fiber variant for data rates ≥ 40G.

 Wideband uses wavelengths to increase each fiber’s capacity by at least a factor of four, which allows at least a fourfold data-rate increase Instead of using four separate fibers to transmit four optical signals, the signals can be sent down one fiber over four separate operating windows.

 In an OM5 multimode fiber link, data rate and maximum reach are limited by:

 - Fiber cable attenuation (reduced signal strength) and connection loss.

-- Chromatic dispersion in the fiber (spreading out of light pulses over time due to different wavelengths travelling at different speeds).
+- Chromatic dispersion in the fiber (spreading out of light pulses over time due to different wavelengths traveling at different speeds).

 OM5 is especially life-changing for data centers where space is extremely important.
-Imagine being able to send the same data that would usually take 32 fibre cores – down just 8 cores.
+Imagine being able to send the same data that would usually take 32 fiber cores – down just 8 cores.

 It is expected that all new multimode installations will now be OM5.
 This wideband backbone cable will ensure all future network demands will be easier to meet!